-Jennie Rexer, PhD, a board-certified clinical neuropsychologist, is an assistant professor in the Section of Neuropsychology within the Department of Neuro-Oncology.
+Jennie Rexer, PhD, a board-certified clinical neuropsychologist, is an associate professor in the Section of Neuropsychology within the Department of Neuro-Oncology.
 She received her doctorate in Clinical Neuropsychology from the University of Houston, which included medical school neurology, neuroanatomy, and neuroscience courses at Baylor College of Medicine, and training at MD Anderson, The Institute for Rehabilitation and Research, the Brain Injury Research Center, and other institutions in Texas Medical Center.
 She completed an internship at Henry Ford Hospital in Detroit, MI, where her major rotations included the Memory Disorders Clinic, and Consultation-Liaison Psychiatry.
 She then spent one year as a resident at Barrow Neurological Institute in Phoenix, AZ, where she gained experience with brain injury, stroke, and other cerebrovascular disorders.
 She was a neuropsychologist for many years at Houston Neuropsychology Group, including serving as a consulting neuropsychologist for inpatient rehabilitation at St. Luke's Episcopal Hospital, and also inpatient behavioral geriatric as well as inpatient rehabilitation units at West Houston Medical Center.
 She joined MD Anderson in 2009.
 Her research and practice interests include evaluating medically complex patients, including those with brain tumors, cancer-treatment related cognitive changes, and dementia.
 In addition she assists with mapping speech areas of the brain via fMRI, and is a member of the Awake Craniotomy Team (ACT) assisting with intraoperative language mapping in neurosurgery patients.

 |2001||The University of Houston, Houston, TX, USA, PHD, Clinical Neuropsychology|